ISEK Elections 2022-2024

 Minoru Shinohara, PhD

-Minoru “Shino” Shinohara is an Associate Professor in the School of Biological Sciences and the Director of Human Neuromuscular Physiology Lab at Georgia Institute of Technology in USA.
-He received his PhD in Multidisciplinary Sciences from the University of Tokyo in Japan.
-He worked for University of Tokyo as an Assistant Professor, Pennsylvania State University as a Research Associate, and University of Colorado at Boulder as a Senior Research Associate before joining Georgia Institute of Technology in 2006.
-He studies human neuromuscular physiology of motor control and adaptation using various approaches including EMG (surface/motor unit), mechanomyography (MMG), ultrasound (elastography/B-mode), TMS, EEG, and robotics.
-He has been an Associate Editor of Medicine and Science in Sports and Exercise (2010-) and an Editorial Board Member of Journal of Electromyography and Kinesiology (2008-), Journal of Applied Physiology (2009-), Medicine and Science in Sports and Exercise (2009-2010), Journal of Motor Behavior (2012-), and Journal of Physiological Sciences (2012-2015).
+Minoru “Shino” Shinohara is one of the current ISEK Council Members.
+He is an Associate Professor in School of Biological Sciences and Director of Human Neuromuscular Physiology Lab at Georgia Institute of Technology, USA.
+He studies neuromuscular mechanisms for motor control and adaptation using various approaches, including EMG (interference/motor unit), mechanomyography (MMG), ultrasound (elastography/B-mode), TMS, EEG, and robotics.
+He received his PhD in Multidisciplinary Sciences from University of Tokyo in Japan.
+He worked there as an Assistant Professor, Pennsylvania State University as a Research Associate, and University of Colorado at Boulder as a Senior Research Associate before joining Georgia Institute of Technology in 2006.
+He has served as an Associate Editor of Medicine & Science in Sports & Exercise (2010-2020) and an Editorial Board Member of Journal of Electromyography and Kinesiology (2008-), Journal of Applied Physiology (2009-), Medicine & Science in Sports & Exercise (2009-2010, 2020-), Journal of Motor Behavior (2012-), and Journal of Physiological Sciences (2012-2015).
 He is the recipient of American Physiological Society Research Career Enhancement Award (2005), American College of Sports Medicine Visiting Scholar Award (2009), and American Society of Biomechanics Research Travel Award (2009).
 He is a Fellow of American College of Sports Medicine (2003-).

 Kylie Tucker, PhD